Skip to main content

 The key to tackling "town and gown" issues is building a relationship of trust and open communication.
 As an alumna, I intend to strengthen that relationship even more.
 We are partners, not service providers.

 Currently, my average work week is 60+ hours working two jobs.
-If elected, I will be leaving my job at the university and dedicating myself full-time+ to the role of being Mayor.
+If elected, I will be leaving my job at the university and dedicating myself full time to the role of being mayor.
 This is an all-in commitment to lead Guelph for the next four years.

 I've been a working mom juggling four kids, two jobs, elder care, graduate school and community service work for decades.
 This is who I am.

-I voted to freeze the Mayor's compensation at the current level.
+I voted to freeze the mayor's compensation at the current level.

-However, in Ontario there are some legally required acts that must be done using strong mayor legislation -- such as tabling the budget.
+However, in Ontario there are some legally required acts that must be done using strong mayor legislation—such as tabling the budget.
 So a mayoral candidate cannot say they will never use strong mayor powers.
 However, before exercising such acts, I am committed to consultation with the community and council.
-When I table the "Mayor's Budget", it will be the People's Budget.
+When I table the "Mayor's Budget," it will be the People's Budget.